iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 IQM_AUTH_USERNAME and IQM_AUTH_PASSWORD environment variables or pass them as arguments to the constructor of :class:`.IQMProvider`.

-Batch execution of circuits is currently still an experimental feature and meant to use with parameterized circuits only.
-A parameterized circuit can be constructed as follows:
+It is also possible to run multiple circuits at once, as a batch.
+In many scenarios this is more time efficient than running the circuits one by one.
+Currently, the batch running feature is meant to be used with parameterized circuits only.
+A parameterized circuit can be constructed and ran with various values of the parameter(s) as follows:

 .. code-block:: python